mhornstein/Tabular-Data-Science-Final-Project/README.md

 ## Tests
-The code was tested in the environments:
+The code and notebooks were tested in the environments:
 * Windows 10, python 3.10.8.
 * Linux ubuntu 22.04.2 LTS, python 3.10.6.